Desolate (video game)

-Desolate (stylized in all caps) is an open world first-person survival horror action-adventure video game developed by Nearga and published by HypeTrain Digital.
+Desolate (stylized in all caps) is an action-adventure video game developed by Nearga and published by HypeTrain Digital.
 The game takes place on a fictional island named Granichny, where secret experiments resulted in a massive "mutation" of the world.
 The player assumes the role of a Volunteer, who must research the paranormal activities of the island, gathering information and undertaking dangerous tasks.

 Gameplay

 Desolate is a survival game set in an open world environment.
 It contains a dynamic day and night cycle, and is played from a first-person perspective.
 Most of the gameplay is built around combat, exploration and campaign storyline progression.
 The game can be played either in single-player, or with up to four-player co-operative multiplayer.

 The game’s combat is mostly melee-based, with ammo for firearms being very rare.
 Players can use different weapons, which can be found throughout Granichny, as well as gathered from enemies.
 The weapons can also be upgraded with different modifications.
 Players can repair their weapon a limited number of times.

-The game tracks 5 main elements of survival: Health, Hunger, Thirst, Cold and Stress.
+The game tracks five main elements of survival: health, hunger, thirst, cold and stress.
 While travelling around the game, players find various medical supplies, food and water, which can be used to restore the according element.
 Players can also find different crafting ingredients and blueprints, which allow them to create new items and equipment.

-Throughout the game, players earn Experience Points (XP) by completing tasks and defeating enemies.
-After gathering enough XP, players earn a Skill Point - which can be used to unlock various abilities and enhancements in one of the 3 Skill Trees: Crafting, Fighting and Survival.
+Throughout the game, players earn experience points by completing tasks and defeating enemies.
+After gathering enough experience points, players earn a skill point, which can be used to unlock various abilities and enhancements in one of the three skill trees: crafting, fighting and survival.